konjoinfinity/project3frontend/README.md

 ### Fixing asyncronous requests

 If a user performs too many commands on a pet profile page, the server will sometimes crash.
 We're not 200% certain what the exact breaking point is, but we think it is related to the component lifecycle.
 Right now, our _Pet.js_ file contains all of the logic for the profile, meaning that one component is making multiple different types of requests.
-If we were to refactor this file into multiple smaller components, we think that we can utilize componentDidMount() and componentDidDismount() to handle these requests in a more streamlined fashion that our server can handle
+If we were to refactor this file into multiple smaller components, we think that we can utilize componentDidMount() and componentWillUnmount() to handle these requests in a more streamlined fashion that our server can handle

 ### Connect pets to users